apache/openwhisk-runtime-go/README.md

 Compiling sources on the image can take some time when the images is initialised.
 You can speed up precompiling the sources using the image as an offline compiler.
 You need `docker` for doing that.

 The images accepts a `compile` command expecting sources in `/src`.
-It will then compile them and place the resut in `/out`.
+It will then compile them and place the result in `/out`.

 If you have docker, you can do it this way: